vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/md-enhance.md

 `vuepress-theme-hope` will set the `container` option to `true` by default.

-See the [md-enhance documentation][md-enhance-config] for more details.
+See <ProjectLink name="md-enhance" path="/config.html">Plugin documentation</ProjectLink> for more details.

 :::